Legal Advice for Sealing Criminal Record — 181 results

 In Colorado only certain criminal cases under very specific circumstances may be sealed.
 Unfortunately, this process does not happen overnight.
 It can be helpful to do your "homework" in... more

-Written by attorney Jonathan Palma, almost 3 years ago.
+Written by attorney Jonathan Palma, about 3 years ago.

 If you have ever been arrested, you may now realize that the criminal arrest record arising from your arrest can cause you problems in employment, housing, and other situations when a... more

-Written by attorney Nicolaie Cocis, almost 5 years ago.
+Written by attorney Nicolaie Cocis, about 5 years ago.

 Juvenile records are not automatically sealed upon your 18th birthday.
 You must petition the juvenile court to have them sealed.
 You can do this by filing out a form and filing it with the... more

-Written by attorney Anuraag Singhal, about 4 years ago.
+Written by attorney Anuraag Singhal, over 4 years ago.

 How do I have a criminal history record sealed or expunged?
 Florida Statutes, s.943.0585 and s.943.059, set forth the criteria that must be met in order to be eligible to have a criminal... more

-Written by attorney Anthony Lowenstein, about 4 years ago.
+Written by attorney Anthony Lowenstein, over 4 years ago.

 What is an Expungment?
 An Expungement essentially clears your record, by having your conviction set aside and the case dismissed.
 An expungement is better than a pardon; it is a complete... more